openoms/bitcoin-tutorials/electrs/README.md

 `$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/1_electrs_on_RaspiBlitz.sh && bash 1_electrs_on_RaspiBlitz.sh`

 This will only run the server until the terminal window is open.
+To restart electrs manually run:
+`$ /home/admin/electrs/target/release/electrs --index-batch-size=10 --electrum-rpc-addr="0.0.0.0:50001"`

-To restart electrs manually run (with your PASSWORD_B filled in) or install the Electrs systemd service (next step):
+or install the Electrs systemd service (next step)
-`$ /home/admin/electrs/target/release/electrs --index-batch-size=10 --jsonrpc-import --db-dir /mnt/hdd/electrs/db  --electrum-rpc-addr="0.0.0.0:50001" --cookie="raspibolt:PASSWORD_B" -vvvv`

 ---

-## RaspiBlitz: Set up the Electrs systemd service
+## Set up the Electrs systemd service

 Set up the systemd service to run electrs continuously in the background.